ashegde/online-portfolios-with-multiplicative-updates/README.md

 Fourth (and related to third), incorporation of methods from UQ and active learning.

-Fifth, the themes of online optimization of portfolios exist beyond financial markets -- e.g., scientific funding of research projects, ensembles/mixtures of models, etc. Where else can these tools be productively applied?
+Fifth, the themes of online optimization of portfolios exist beyond financial markets -- e.g., scientific funding of research projects, managing porfolios of ML models, in control systems (??), etc. Where else can these tools be productively applied?

 Lots of new things to learn :)